-- (b) The council shall propose rules pursuant to §18B-1-6 of this code and §29A-3A-1 et seq. of this code to implement the provisions of this section and applicable provisions of §18B-1D-1 et seq. of this code; - (1) To implement the provisions of §18B-1D-1 et seq. of this code relevant to community and technical colleges, the council may propose rules jointly with the commission, or separately, and may choose to address all components of the accountability system in a single rule or may propose additional rules to cover specific components: - (2) The rules pertaining to financing policy and benchmarks and indicators required by this section shall be filed with the Legislative Oversight Commission on Education Accountability by October 1, 2008.
-Nothing in this subsection requires other rules of the council to be promulgated again under the procedure set forth in §29A-3A-1 et seq. of this code unless such rules are rescinded, revised, altered, or amended; and - (3) The Legislature finds that an emergency exists and, therefore, the council shall propose an emergency rule or rules to implement the provisions of this section relating to the financing policy and benchmarks and indicators in accordance with §18B-1-6 and §29A-3A-1 et seq. of this code by October 1, 2008.
-The emergency rule or rules may not be implemented without prior approval of the Legislative Oversight Commission on Education Accountability.
+- (b) The council shall propose rules pursuant to section six, article one of this chapter and article three-a, chapter twenty-nine-a of this code to implement the provisions of this section and applicable provisions of article one-d of this chapter: - (1) To implement the provisions of article one-d of this chapter relevant to community and technical colleges, the council may propose rules jointly with the commission, or separately, and may choose to address all components of the accountability system in a single rule or may propose additional rules to cover specific components; - (2) The rules pertaining to financing policy and benchmarks and indicators required by this section shall be filed with the Legislative Oversight Commission on Education Accountability by October 1, 2008.
+Nothing in this subsection requires other rules of the council to be promulgated again under the procedure set forth in article three-a, chapter twenty-nine-a of this code unless such rules are rescinded, revised, altered or amended; and - (3) The Legislature finds that an emergency exists and, therefore, the council shall propose an emergency rule or rules to implement the provisions of this section relating to the financing policy and benchmarks and indicators in accordance with section six, article one of this chapter and article three-a, chapter twenty-nine-a of this code by October 1, 2008.
+The emergency rule or rules may not be implemented without prior approval of the Legislative Oversight Commission on Education Accountability. - (c) The council has the following powers and duties relating to the authority established in subsection (a) of this section:

-23 (c) The council has the following powers and duties relating to the authority established in 24 subsection (a) of this section: 25 (1) Develop, oversee, and advance the public policy agenda for community and technical 26 college education for the purpose of accomplishing the mandates of this section, including, but 27 not limited to, the following: 28 (A) Achieving the goals and objectives established in §18B-1-1 et seq. and §18B-1D-1 et 29 seq. of this code; 30 (B) Addressing the goals and objectives contained in the institutional compacts created 31 pursuant to §18B-1D-7 of this code; and 32 (C) Developing and implementing the master plan described in §18B-1D-5 of this code; 33 (2) Propose a legislative rule pursuant to subsection (b) of this section and §29A-3A-1 et 34 seq. of this code to develop and implement a financing policy for community and technical college 35 education in West Virginia.
-The rule shall meet the following criteria: 36 (A) Provide an adequate level of education and general funding for institutions pursuant 37 to §18B-1A-5 of this code; 38 (B) Serve to maintain institutional assets, including, but not limited to, human and physical 39 resources and deferred maintenance; 40 (C) Establish a plan for strategic funding to strengthen capacity for support of community 41 and technical college education; and 42 (D) Establish a plan that measures progress and provides performance-based funding to 43 institutions which make significant progress in the following specific areas: 44 (i) Achieving the objectives and priorities established in §18B-1D-1 et seq. of this code; 45 (ii) Serving targeted populations, especially working age adults 25 years of age and over; 46 (iii) Providing access to high-cost, high-demand technical programs in every region of the 47 state:

-(iv) Increasing the percentage of functionally literate adults in every region of the state;
+27 (1) Develop, oversee and advance the public policy agenda for community and technical 28 college education for the purpose of accomplishing the mandates of this section, including, but not 29 limited to, the following: 30 (A) Achieving the goals and objectives established in articles one and one-d of this 31 chapter; 32 (B) Addressing the goals and objectives contained in the institutional compacts created 33 pursuant to section seven, article one-d of this chapter; and 34 (C) Developing and implementing the master plan described in section five, article one-d of 35 this chapter; 36 (2) Propose a legislative rule pursuant to subsection (b) of this section and article three-a, 37 chapter twenty-nine-a of this code to develop and implement a financing policy for community and 38 technical college education in West Virginia.
+The rule shall meet the following criteria: 39 (A) Provide an adequate level of education and general funding for institutions pursuant to 40 section five, article one-a of this chapter; 41 (B) Serve to maintain institutional assets, including, but not limited to, human and physical 42 resources and deferred maintenance; 43 (C) Establish a plan for strategic funding to strengthen capacity for support of community 44 and technical college education; and 45 (D) Establish a plan that measures progress and provides performance-based funding to 46 institutions which make significant progress in the following specific areas: 47 (i) Achieving the objectives and priorities established in article one-d of this chapter; 48 (ii) Serving targeted populations, especially working age adults 25 years of age and over; 49 (iii) Providing access to high-cost, high-demand technical programs in every region of the 50 state; 51 (iv) Increasing the percentage of functionally literate adults in every region of the state; and 52 (v) Providing high-quality community and technical college education services to residents of every region of the state.